iluvmOne-Y/iluvmOne-Y.github.io/content/_index.md

 ## CLGP'S BLOGZ
 <img
   id="a"
-  src="/images/avatar.jpeg"
+  src="/images/avatar.jpg"
   alt="A cutie">

-:tongue:
-:tongue:
-:tongue:
-:tongue:
-:tongue:

-I'm currently interesting in cyber security field
+I'm currently interested in cyber security field

 on a journey to get a job and make some bread